-The doctoral program, the first of its kind in the United States, provides advanced study for students in the field of conflict analysis and conflict resolution.
+The Conflict Analysis and Resolution doctoral program, the first of its kind in the United States, provides advanced study for students in the field of conflict analysis and conflict resolution.
 Students are prepared for careers as researchers, theoreticians, and teachers in higher education, and as policy administrators, analysts, and consultants in the public and private sectors.

 The program stresses a close link between knowledge of theory and process in the resolution of conflict.
 For this, training in the methods of research and analysis is emphasized.
 In addition, students are expected to obtain a background in a substantive area of conflict, usually related to the topic of the dissertation.